-Section Principle Criteria Level AQ 28.02.05 If a trade partner requires output verification, the producer has a procedure for systematically verifying the expiration date(s) of suppliers' certificates in the GLOBALG.A.P.
+Section Principle Criteria Level AQ-Smart 28.02.05 If a trade partner requires output verification, the producer has a procedure for systematically verifying the expiration date(s) of suppliers' certificates in the GLOBALG.A.P.
 IT systems before certified products are shipped out to that trade partner.
 Trade partners purchasing products as certified and labeled with the GLOBALG.A.P.
 Number (GGN), the Chain of Custody (CoC) Number, and/or the GGN label may request output verification.
 The producer shall verify the validity of the respective supplier's certificate in the GLOBALG.A.P.
 IT systems.
 This verification shall occur before or during the product shipping process and shall be recorded in a log or other documentation protocols.
 This log/documentation shall be available to certification body (CB) auditors.
 Products labeled with a GGN, CoC Number, and/or GGN label shall not be shipped if the supplier's certification status changes from valid during production and storage to nonvalid at the time of shipment to trade partners.
 Output verification requested by trade partners shall be disclosed to the relevant CB.
+A clearly documented procedure, with remedial steps and actions to be taken when a supplier's certification status changes from valid during production and storage from valid during production and storage from valid during production status changes from valid be disclosed to the relevant CB.
 A clearly documented procedure, with remedial steps and actions to be taken when a supplier's certification status changes from valid during production and storage to nonvalid at the time of shipment to trade partners, shall be in place.
 "N/A" if the trade partner does not request output verification.
-Major Must AQ 28.02.06 The GLOBALG.A.P. word, trademarks, logo, and the GLOBALG.A.P.
+Major Must AQ-Smart 28.02.06 The GLOBALG.A.P. word, trademarks, logo, and the GLOBALG.A.P.
 Number (GGN) are used on outgoing products in accordance with the GLOBALG.A.P. general regulations and "GLOBALG.A.P. trademarks use: Policy and guidelines."
 The GLOBALG.A.P. general regulations and "GLOBALG.A.P. trademarks use: Policy and guidelines" shall be consulted and followed with regard to trademarks use and product labeling.
 Major Must

 Section Principle Criteria Level

-AQ 28.03 Traceability
+AQ-Smart 28.03 Traceability

-AQ 28.03.01 The producer uses either the product segregation method or the identity preservation method to ensure traceability.
+AQ-Smart 28.03.01 The producer uses either the product segregation method or the identity preservation method to ensure traceability.
 The producer shall ensure traceability in one of the following ways: - By using the segregation method to ensure traceability to more than one certified Option 1 individual producer or Option 2 producer group - By using the identity preservation method to ensure traceability to a certified Option 1 individual producer or Option 2 producer group - By using both segregation and identity preservation methods Segregation method The segregation method permits mixing of certified products from a variety of certified producers.
 Physical mixing of certified products from different certified producers shall be documented accordingly, via traceability data linked to a traceability code (e.g., batch number).
 Certified products shall not be physically mixed with noncertified products (with the exception of multi-ingredient retail consumer items).
 The producer shall label the final product with their GLOBALG.A.P.
-Number (GGN) and a traceability code (e.g., batch number) which links it to either the CoC Numbers of suppliers or to the GGN of an Option 1 individual producer (or Option 2 producer group).
+Number (GGN) and a traceability code (e.g., batch number).
 If some but not all ingredients of a multi-ingredient product come from certified production processes, the GGN of the certified producer shall be specified.
 The different sources of the different ingredients in a multi-ingredient product shall be separately identified - e.g., pangasius (producer #1 GGN), tilapia (producer #2 GGN) - and the producer's GGN or processor's/packer's GGN or CoC Number, if outsourced, shall be specified.
+Major Must